 This one is the little bonus 🎁, but many people are looking to use the SMART goal as a sports coach to support weight loss.
 Yes, the SMART method can be used very well for work goals or for life goals like losing a few pounds!

-In order to stay motivated in any mission you care about, always remember not to overestimate yourself (or undervalue yourself either.) 😉
+In order to stay motivated in any mission you care about, always remember not to overestimate yourself (or undervalue yourself either) 😉.
+That’s why you need to think about achievable goals (and don’t worry, you’ll get better).

 So think SMART: specific, measurable, achievable, Realistic, and Time-bound.